etiburzio/Website/README.md

 Furthermore, through CSCL, we promote safe online behaviors by raising awareness on information security issues as well as develop expertise and interest in cybersecurity through challenging games and skill tests.

-_Note: There are NO challenges in this source code_ Seriously.
+_Note: There are NO challenges in this source code._ Seriously.